madetech/rfcs/rfc-001-announcement-channel-protocol.md

 All content in #announcements should be a notification/message that everyone should have visibility on.

-In order to keep the channel "clean" any replies carried out in a thread.
+In order to keep the channel "clean" any replies should go into a thread for that post.

 Types of content for announcements;